Wednesday, February 1, 2023

 example from auction site

 Not the one you were looking for?
 Here's the photographer's INDEX by name.
-Listed here are all the Cabinet Card photographers of the 19th century found in LOST GALLERY.
-This is a work in progress.
-For a look at the original postings go to LOST GALLERY.
+All the Cabinet Card photographers of the 19th century found in LOST GALLERY are listed there.

-New examples and additional information are always welcome.
+Aditional information and new examples are always welcome.
 Any additional information will help narrow the time that these precious antiques were made.

 All submissions should be free of glare and shadows.